soeirosantos/cloud-endpoints-gke-container-native-lb/README.md

 gcloud endpoints services deploy openapi.yaml
 ```

-Check the Google service enabled in your project and enable the necessary
+Check the Google services enabled in your project and enable the necessary
 services if they aren't enabled.

 ```bash